Give Your Company an Edge.

 Wisconsin has Apprenticeship Training Representatives (ATRs) throughout the state ready to help you identify the apprenticeship model that best suits your company.
 When you call or e-mail your ATR, you'll get intensive, one-on-one technical assistance and on-site guidance to get your program up and running.
 Contact your ATR to learn more about how apprenticeship can help.

+- Based on your business and training needs, your ATR will show you how apprenticeship can meet those needs.
+Your ATR will identify existing programs that can serve as a guide or can help you set up a program for a new occupation.
 Guidance is provided during every step of setting up your program.
 That means your program administration and related documents will adhere to state requirements while ensuring that your workforce training keeps pace with industry standards.
 Once developed, your program structure is your blueprint to ensure high-quality on-the-job learning and cutting-edge theoretical instruction for your skilled workforce.
 Your ATR will work with you to develop your program and will be right there to help troubleshoot any issues that may come up.

-Annually, Wisconsin registers apprenticeships in hundreds of different occupations, ranging from the traditional construction trades (plumbers, electricians, carpenters, etc.) to service (cosmetologists, utility line workers, etc.) to industrial (maintenance mechanic, tool and die, etc.) Learn more about selected apprenticeable occupations in each of these sectors:
+- Annually, Wisconsin registers apprenticeships in hundreds of different occupations, ranging from the traditional construction trades (plumbers, electricians, carpenters, etc.) to service (cosmetologists, utility line workers, etc.) to industrial (maintenance mechanic, tool and die, etc.) Learn more about selected apprenticeable occupations in each of these sectors:

 progressive attainment of manual, mechanical or technical skills, and knowledge

-Apprenticeship training is in constant evolution – industry stakeholders from all over Wisconsin work together to keep apprentice training current and future-focused.
+- Apprenticeship training is in constant evolution.
+Industry stakeholders from all over Wisconsin work together to keep apprentice training current and future-focused.

 The primary responsibility of an approved sponsor is to provide the on-the-job training to the apprentice under the supervision of skilled workers.
 The sponsor pays the apprentice for work performed and for the hours of related instruction specified in the program.
 The apprentice works at a reduced wage while learning the trade - wages increase as more skill is attained.